diacritics/database/spec/README.md

 Required
 Type: `Array`

-Contains an array containing equivalents objects consisting of the original diacritic character and any additional characters created through normalization.
+Contains an array containing equivalents objects consisting of the original character and any additional characters created through normalization.

 ##### equivalents[index].raw